darpan-jain/ai-ganpati/README.md

 Use ``` pip3 install -r requiremnts.txt ``` to install prerequisites.

+Can be executed on x86 and ARM architecture systems.

 **Input**

  - Run ``` python3 input.py ``` to give face input and then voice input of sweet choice (laddu/modak/pedha).